hyperledger-archives/sawtooth-core/docs/source/architecture/journal.rst

 Journal
 *******

-The Journal is responsible for maintaining and extending the BlockChain for the validator.
+The Journal is responsible for maintaining and extending the blockchain for the validator.
 This responsibility involves validating candidate blocks, evaluating valid blocks to determine if they are the correct chain head, and generating new blocks to extend the chain.